bitcoin-api/bitcoin-api-full-stack/README.md

 ### How to Deploy Frontend

 The frontend code modules are [React](https://reactjs.org) webapps made with [Create React App](https://reactjs.org/docs/create-a-new-react-app.html).
 They can be deployed in the same way as any other React webapp.
-The deployment tool currently used for [atExchange.io](https://atexchange.io) and [ProbablyCrypto.com](https://probablycrypto.com) is [AWS Amplify](https://aws.amazon.com/amplify) using the monorepo functionality.
+The deployment tool currently used for the webapp in the [exchange and casino video demo](https://youtu.be/EMAwIrHM2Qc) is [AWS Amplify](https://aws.amazon.com/amplify) using its monorepo functionality.

 Notes: